TMTM

 Alexandria, Virginia

 Just minutes from Washington, D.C., Alexandria offers a bit of nostalgic wonder during the holiday season.
 Known for its twinkling trees along brick-lined streets, visitors stroll under a canopy of sparkling lights on King Street.
 Alexandria has been named one of America's "Top Holiday Towns" by USA Today and a "Top 10 Christmas Town" by HGTV.
-The annual Scottish Christmas Walk was scheduled for Dec.
-2, and for those who missed it, Ice & Lights: the Winter village at Cameron Run takes place from Nov.
-17-Jan.
-1 and features tons of twinkling lights, a Winter Village, ice skating, and more.
+Festivities include an annual Scottish Christmas Walk, and for those who missed it, Ice & Lights: the Winter village at Cameron Run takes place until Jan.
+6 and features tons of twinkling lights, a Winter Village, ice skating, and more.

 poemnist/shutterstock